 Visually capturing your items with photos or video is a good idea, especially for those things you're not sure how to describe or price.
 Write a description on the back of photos, and if using video, narrate as you move along.
 Get close-up shots as well as far-away shots to have a more complete documentation of your possessions.

 You'll need to describe the item, including its brand/model (if applicable), condition, purchase price, replacement cost, current value, and the date and location you purchased the item.
 Also, record any serial numbers found on your possessions.
-While you can record these items by writing them down, home inventory software is also available online.

 pay attention to those big-ticket items